 - An extra patient leaflet is available with ruxolitinib.
 Talk to your pharmacist if you have questions about this information.

 - Take ruxolitinib by mouth with or without food.
 If you cannot take ruxolitinib by mouth, talk to your doctor.

 - Do not eat grapefruit or drink grapefruit juice while you use ruxolitinib without first checking with your doctor.

-- Do not suddenly stop taking ruxolitinib.
+- Do not stop taking ruxolitinib without talking with your doctor.
 If you need to stop ruxolitinib, your doctor may gradually lower your dose.

 - Continue to take ruxolitinib even if you feel well.
 Do not miss any doses.

 - If you miss a dose of ruxolitinib, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.